ruturajjadhav07/Java/Java Core/Java Collection Framework/List/Linkedlist/README.md

 # Linkedlist
-*"LinkedList is a class that implements the List interface in Java.
+*LinkedList is a class that implements the List interface in Java.
 It utilizes a doubly linked list structure to store elements.
 Each element is stored as a separate object (node) with references to both the previous and next nodes in the list.*

 *LinkedList allows for the storage of duplicates of various data types.
 Elements stored in a LinkedList can be accessed sequentially or iteratively, as well as efficiently added or removed from the beginning, end, or middle of the list.*